-Based on how many of us adults are preoccupied by our own protein intake, so it’s not surprising that we also worry about whether our kids are getting enough.
+So many of us adults worry about our own protein intake, so it’s not surprising that we also worry about whether our kids are getting enough.
 Here’s the good news: Your toddler probably gets plenty of protein without you even having to worry about it at all.
 I know, I was surprised to learn that too!

 - 1/4 cup of Greek yogurt and 1 tablespoon nut butter